mendicant-original/university-web/public-site/views/about/courses.md

 ### Other Courses

-Students who successfully complete the core skills course become part of the RMU Alumni network.
-Starting in 2011, the RbMU Alumni will have a number of courses to choose from to help them continue to improve their skills.
+Students who successfully complete the core skills course become part of the Mendicant Alumni network.
+Starting in 2011, the Mendicant Alumni will have a number of courses to choose from to help them continue to improve their skills.
 Once we've had a chance to test-drive some of our new course ideas, we'll be sure to update this page with some more details on our alumni course offerings.